RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-crdb.md

 CRDBs span multiple Redis Enterprise Software (RS) clusters.
 Overview of the steps to create a CRDB:

-1. Create a service account on each cluster as an admin
+1. Create a service account on each cluster as an admin.
-1. Confirm network is setup
+1. Confirm network is setup.
-1. Connect to one of your clusters and configure a new CRDB
+1. Connect to one of your clusters and configure a new CRDB.
-1. Test writing to one cluster and reading from a different cluster
+1. Test writing to one cluster and reading from a different cluster.

 ## Prerequisites

-- Two or more Redis Enterprise Software clusters running the same RS version, each with minimum of two nodes.
+- Two or more RS clusters running the same RS version, each with minimum of two nodes
-- Networking and cluster FQDN name resolution between all clusters.
+- Networking and cluster FQDN name resolution between all clusters
-- Confirm that a network time service listener (e.g. ntpd) is configured and running on each node in all clusters.
-Please see "Network Time Service" for more information.
+- [Network time service]({{< relref "/rs/administering/intercluster-replication/crdbs/#network-time-service-ntp-or-chrony" >}}) listener (ntpd) configured and running on each node in all clusters

 ## Step 1 - Create a Service Account